stream-labs/frontend-assignment/README.md

 For each combination of added images, only the valid layout options are presented.
 For example, when the user has webcam source selected, they will see 3 layout options.
 When the user removed this webcam source and then selects a screen share source, they will see just one layout option.

-The images should never be cut off and maintain its original aspect ratio.
+The images should never be cut off height-wise and maintain its original aspect ratio.

 ## Note on the time duration